Your venue menu for the 2026 ANZFA

 For the 2026 festival programme, co-directors Tama Waipara and Dolina Wehipeihana have cast the net wide with nods to the past and future.
 "This Festival is a place to hui tahi, to gather, share, experience and access the very best ngā toi, our arts, culture and creativity, together,” says Dolina.

-‘Gloria’ honours renowned New Zealand choreographer and dancer, Douglas Wright.
-Debuted at the 1992 festival the epic work involves The New Zealand Dance Company, Co3 Contemporary Dance Australia, the New Zealand Symphony Orchestra, and Voices New Zealand.
+‘GLORIA — A Triple Bill’ honours renowned New Zealand choreographer and dancer, Douglas Wright.
+Debuted at the 1992 festival, the epic work involves The New Zealand Dance Company, Co3 Contemporary Dance Australia, the New Zealand Symphony Orchestra, and Voices New Zealand.
 Experience world-class artistry as platinum-selling artist Ron Ruha premieres new waiata with the New Zealand Symphony Orchestra.
 ‘TEIWA’ is described as a supernatural performance of tribal futurism.

 Shotweiler Photography